 The profitability for Ruffin Consulting Services wasn’t immediate.
 There were upfront expenses such as exam costs to obtain a license, errors and omission insurance for the business, accounting fees and other overhead fees such as website, phone, hosting service, consulting fees, etc. Once the foundation was solid, the growth of clientele was a slow start.
 Working in the financial services industry requires clients’ complete trust.
 Trust takes time to build but once in place, the reward is priceless.
 Once an agent obtains his or her license, profitability may be obtained quickly depending on the agent’s ability to earn the trust of clients.
 As a new business with no previous clients, there was significant time invested in building clientele.

 How did you decide how to price your services?
 How did you determine what your services were worth?

-Ruffin Consulting Services is paid directly from the insurance companies in which we receive appointment.
+Ruffin Consulting Services is paid directly by the insurance companies in which we receive an appointment.
 Therefore, there is a fair and honest system.
-Ruffin Consulting Services however may earn revenue from speaking engagements and initial consultations.
+Ruffin Consulting Services, however, may earn revenue from speaking engagements and initial consultations.